Electroblob77/Wizardry-Wiki/Wizard-Armour.md

 _All eight sets of wizard armour_

 ## Appearance
-Wizard armour has a cloth-like appearance, with a base colour and a highlight colour which depend on the element.
+Wizard armour has a cloth-like appearance, with a base colour and a highlight colour which depend on the [[element|Elements]].
 Wizard armour has a custom model: wizard hats are pointed with a wide brim and folded-over peak, wizard robes extend downwards over the player's legs, and wizard leggings and boots are similar in shape to the armour in vanilla _Minecraft_.

 [[images/screenshots/wizard_armour.png]]
 _A set of regular (non-elemental) wizard armour on an armour stand_